Clownvin-cr-deltav-201d4/deltav-201d4-lab-3/README.md

 <h2 id="project-name">About Me (Part 2)</h2>

 <p>Create a website which lists some about me information, and has a y/n quiz about me on it.
-The project must at least meet these requirements:</p>
+The project must at least meet these requirements from the first lab:</p>
 <ul>
   <li>HTML, CSS, and JavaScript must be cleanly written with correct indentation and syntax.
 Look at examples online and in your textbook.
 Note that your JS must pass the rules in the linter that we installed.</li>
   <li>Your JS file must contain a ‘use strict’ declaration at the top.
 Always.</li>